Joey Jones (American football)

 Joseph Russell Jones (born October 29, 1962) is an American football coach and former player.
 He currently serves as the wide receivers coach at Thompson High School in Alabaster, Alabama.
 He served as the special teams coordinator at Mississippi State for two seasons, hired by head coach, Joe Moorehead from 2018 to 2019.
-Jones served as the head football coach at the University of South Alabama from 2008 to 2017.
+Jones served as the head coach at the University of South Alabama from 2008 to 2017, the first coach in the program's history.

 Playing career

 Jones is a graduate of Mobile's Murphy High School.
 He played college football for coach Bear Bryant at the University of Alabama.
 Jones lettered with the Tide from 1979 to 1983, graduating with a degree in business administration.
 As a wide receiver, he tallied 71 receptions, 1,386 yards and 15 touchdowns.
 He ranked third among Alabama's career touchdown receivers and seventh in career receiving yards.
 He was named All-SEC as a senior and chosen to participate in the Senior Bowl.
 He was a member of the University of Alabama's All-Decade Team for the 1980s and played professionally with the Birmingham Stallions of the United States Football League and the National Football League's Atlanta Falcons.
 He was drafted by the Falcons in the first round of the 1984 Supplemental Draft.